astral-sh/ruff/README.md

 - [`pyupgrade`](https://pypi.org/project/pyupgrade/) (16/33)
 - [`pygrep-hooks`](https://github.com/pre-commit/pygrep-hooks) (1/10)
 - [`autoflake`](https://pypi.org/project/autoflake/) (1/7)

+Note that, in some cases, Ruff uses different error code prefixes than would be found in the originating Flake8 plugins.
+For example, Ruff uses `TID252` to represent the `I252` rule from `flake8-tidy-imports`.
+This helps minimize conflicts across plugins and allows any individual plugin to be toggled on or off with a single (e.g.) `--select TID`, as opposed to `--select I2` (to avoid conflicts with the `isort` rules, like `I001`).

 Beyond the rule set, Ruff suffers from the following limitations vis-à-vis Flake8: